jrzvnn/jrzvnn/README.md

 <h4 align="center"><samp> Hi there! 👋  Welcome to my Github!
 I'm passionate about leveraging AI/ML to solve real-world problems, and I enjoy working with Linux systems while exploring the vast possibilities of cloud technologies. 🤖🐧☁️ </samp></h4>

-💻 I’m an Artificial Intelligence intern, currently taking up Computer Science 🤖 Learning NLP and CV, Exploring Amazon Web Services
+* 💻 I’m an Artificial Intelligence intern, currently taking up Computer Science
+* 🤖 Learning NLP and CV, Exploring Amazon Web Services
+* 🎯 Life Hack: Talking to a rubber ducky uncovers hidden coding errors
-🎯 Life Hack: "Explore 🔥 and Explode 💣 with knowledge" ⚡ Fun fact: I can solve a Rubik's Cube in less than 15 seconds 📫 How to reach me: jrzvnn@gmail.com
+* ⚡ Fun fact: I can solve a Rubik's Cube in less than 15 seconds
+* 📫 How to reach me: jrzvnn@gmail.com

 💬 **Follow**